Shower Bench Ideas For A Spa-Like Experience

 Wall Mounted Bench

 Some of the best shower bench ideas are versatile, such as a wall-mounted design that folds up when not in use.
 The smallest walk-in shower designs start at 30″ by 30″.
-The International Residential Code (ICCsafe source) mandates that showers are at least 900 square inches or 30″ by 30″ to safely add a built-in seat.
+The International Residential Code mandates this as the minimum size.
+If your shower is this small, a wall-mounted folding bench would be the most space-efficient option.
 A folding model may work for your space if you have a stall that is this size or larger but not large enough to comfortably accommodate a regular-sized bench.

 An even more space-saving option would be wall-mounted shower benches.
-These can be bought in stores or online and can easily be installed in existing enclosures, as long as there is a wall to attach to.
-These low-profile benches can be folded, so you can easily stow them away when not in use.
+These can be bought in stores or online and can easily be installed in any shower as long as you can find the studs in the wall.
+They come in a variety of materials, including teak, bamboo, aluminum, and plastic.

 Portable Bench

 Portable benches are those which you can basically move around easily.
-You can put them in and remove them as quickly as you want.
-They are usually made from various kinds of wood (Teak being the most popular), as well as bamboo, plastics, metal, or a combination.
+You can put them in and remove them as quickly as needed.
+These can be made from a variety of materials such as plastic, bamboo, teak, aluminum, or a combination.

 Bamboo is a new popular material used in outdoor furniture.
 This folding stool is made from bamboo ply, which are basically flattened sheets of bamboo.
 Bamboo is also known for its excellent weather resistance, so getting it wet is not an issue.